hyurl/sfn/docs/v1/api/Service.md

 ## 属性

-- `lang: string` The language of the current service, the default value is `app.config.lang`, but for controllers, this property is set automatically according to the client supported language.
+- `lang` \<string\> The language of the current service, the default value is `app.config.lang`, but in controllers, this property is set automatically according to the client supported language.

 ## 方法